CTEC Level 3 Engineering (Triple)

 - Research skills – you will be expected to research a wide variety of sources including the internet, books and scientific journal articles.

-- Organisational skills – a key part of BTEC studies is meeting deadlines and organising your work – as would be expected when working in the sector.
+- Organisational skills – a key part of CTEC studies is meeting deadlines and organising your work – as would be expected when working in the sector.

 How will I be assessed?